vranki/malobot/README.md

 ## Testing

-Say !loc in a room where the bot is - it will send a location and reply to itself with map link.
+Say !loc [location name] in a room where the bot is - it will send a location and reply to itself with map link.